mobile-insight/mobileinsight-core/README.md

   * For Samsung Galaxy S4 and S5, type *#8080# in the keypad to show the USBSettings menu, then select AP and RNDIS + DM + MODEM mode (or any other option that includes both "DM" and "MODEM" words).
   * For other models, we have not tested yet.

 (3) Connect the phone with PC using USB cable.
 You will need to find out which COM port your phone is using to run the tool.
+Depending on your operating system, there are several ways to do so

-To do so, open Windows device manager and check the hardware list.
+  * On Windows, you can open Windows device manager and check the hardware list.
 If you succeed in step (2), you will find a modem called "Qualcomm modem", "Samsung Android Modem" or any similar name under "Modems" catagory.
 There will also be several COM ports showing up in the "Ports (COM & LPT)" catagory.
 One of them will be the correct port, so you have to try.
+  * The pySerial library has also provide a small utility to list all available serial ports.
+See pySerial documentation for more information.

 (4) (Skip this step if you are using automator.exe) Install Python v2.7 (32 bit) and the following python libraries:

     pyserial (v2.7)
     crcmod (v1.7)

 ## Get started ##